MarianneUK/EliBreMusic/README.md

     - Checking that the submit button works and processes the form.

 ## Automated testing
-### Google Developer Tools

-### Responsive Tools

-### Validator Testing
+### W3C Validator Tools

+The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 - HTML
   -
 - CSS
   -

 <a name="known-bugs"></a>
 # 8. Known Bugs
   [Go to the top](#table-of-contents)

-You will need to mention unfixed bugs and why they were not fixed.
+/* You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.*/

 <a name="deployment"></a>
 # 6. Deployment